 Please note that the information in this article is not tax advice.
-I am merely giving you information about tax strategies you can employ, but this information does not take the place of advice from your personal tax advisor or planner.
-If you think the information in this piece applies to you, contact your financial planner, CPA, or tax advisor.
+I am merely giving you information about tax strategies you might employ.
+This information does not take the place of advice from your personal tax advisor or planner.
+If you think the strategy in this article applies to you, contact your financial planner, CPA, or tax advisor.

 “Why not rent your home to your business and get BOTH the expense deduction AND the rental income?” – Justin Goodbread, CFP®, CEPA®, CVGA®Click to tweet